-On July 20th, Our bishop granted Fr.
+On July 20th, 2021, our bishop granted Fr.
 Gray temporary permission to continue celebrating the older form of the Mass, the traditional Latin Mass, until the bishop has had the opportunity to prayerfully reflect and study the matter more.
 For the time being, unless otherwise stated on this page, the Sunday 3pm Mass (and other occasional Latin Masses during the week) will return to being celebrated in the older form once again.
 Please continue to pray for St. Mary's, for our bishop and diocese, for the pope, and for the Church!

 LATIN MASS AT ST. MARY'S